knpuniversity/symfony/knpu/ep3-doctrine/adding-more-columns.md

 # Adding More Columns

-We're *close* to make the genus page dynamic - but it has a few fields that we don't have yet - like sub family, number of known species, and fun fact.
+We're *close* to making the genus page dynamic - but it has a few fields that we don't have yet - like sub family, number of known species, and fun fact.

-Let's add these... and be as lazy as possible when do it!
+Let's add these... and be as lazy as possible when we do it!
 In `Genus`, create the properties first: `private $subFamily`, `private $speciesCount` and `private $funFact`.

 Now, just do the same thing we did before: bring up the Code->Generate menu - or